digitaldesignunit/csc/src/py_modules/csc_robot_rubble_scan_processing/README.md

-# Robot Scan Processing System
+# Robot Rubble Scan Processing System

 This system automatically processes 3D scan data from robots and uploads it to the CSC backend API.